 Tony Isaac has served as a director of our Company since December 2011 and in July 2012 began leading the Company's efforts regarding financial planning and strategy.
-He has also served as a director of JanOne Inc. (NasdaqCM: JAN) since May 2015 and as its Chief Executive Officer since May 2016.
+He has also served as a director of ALT5 Sigma Corporation, formerly JanOne Inc. (NasdaqCM: ALTS) since May 2015 and as its Chief Executive Officer from May 2016 to September 2024.
+He currently serves as its President.
 Mr. Isaac's specialty is negotiation and problem-solving of complex real estate and business transactions.
-Mr. Isaac graduated from Ottawa University, where he majored in Commerce and Business Administration and Economics.
+Mr. Isaac graduated from the University of Ottawa, Canada, where he majored in Commerce and Business Administration and Economics.